 | 8 | One human, one devil |

-Bizarrely, it seems 'both tieflings' isn't included as an option - which feels like an oversight!
+Bizarrely, it seems 'both Tieflings' isn't included as an option - which feels like an oversight!

 What is the lifespan of a Tiefling?

 However, previous editions of the player's handbook, and other earlier lore books like the 2004 Player's Guide to Faerûn, have put the maximum lifespans of Tieflings much higher.
-Some individuals in those sources lived for 150 years or more, due to their specific infernal heritages from Devils or Demons (most of whom are immortal, or at least never die from old age).
+Some individuals in those sources lived for 150 years or more, due to their specific infernal heritages from Devils (most of whom are immortal, or at least never die from old age).

 Do Tieflings age?